Does training with light weight trump heavy weight for building muscle?

 You’ve seen them in every gym.

-Those guys who grunt and groan as loud as they can while loading up the bar with as many plates as possible to eek out a few reps with very poor form.
-And you see them training like this with as much weight as possible every time they’re in the gym.
-Whether they hurt themselves eventually and miss a few months from the gym, or even if they never get the injury they deserve, they will likely not make much progress if they continue to train this way.
+Those guys who grunt and groan as loud as they can while loading up the bar with as many plates as possible to eke out a few reps with very poor form.
+You see them training with as much weight as possible every time they’re in the gym, but they won't make much progress if they continue to train this way.

 This breaks down the rep ranges into three main categories: